-After trying to grab several large fish by their lips – and several bloody thumbs – I finally got around to buying a pair of fish grippers.
+After trying to grab several large fish by their lips – and several bloody thumbs – I finally got around to buying a fish gripper.
 Man, are these things handy!

 Way back in the day, before the invention of fish grippers, anglers were forced to use their bare hands or a pair of pliers to hold a fish while removing the hook.
 That resulted in plenty of dropped fish – as well as the occasional treble hook buried in someone’s unlucky thumb.
-The invention of fish grips changed that forever.
+The invention of some of the best fish grips changed that forever.

-The locking mechanism on fish grips allows you to securely clamp onto the bottom lip of any fish, while keeping a safe distance from sharp teeth, hooks and spiny fins.
-This not only keeps your fingers safe, it’s also less likely to harm the fish.
+The locking mechanism on fish grips allows you to securely clamp onto the bottom lip of any fish while keeping a safe distance from sharp teeth, hooks, and spiny fins.
+This not only keeps your fingers safe, but it’s also less likely to harm the fish.

-The other major advantage of using a fish gripper is less fish lost due to wriggling or thrashing.
+The other major advantage of using the best fish grip is less fish lost due to wriggling or thrashing.
 The locking mechanism works exactly like a pair of vice-grip pliers.
-No matter how much the fish trashes around, it’s not getting free from the clamp.
+No matter how much the fish thrashes around, it’s not getting free from the clamp.
 When you want to release the fish, you simply depress the handle lever.
 This causes the locking mechanism to disengage and the fish to swim free.

 Quick Answer: 6 Best Fish Lip Grippers

 - Best Overall: Eastaboga Tackle BogaGrip